facebook/react/packages/react-reconciler/README.md

 Note that `commitMount` does not mirror `removeChild` one to one because `removeChild` is only called for the top-level removed node.
 This is why ideally `commitMount` should not mutate any nodes other than the `instance` itself.
 For example, if it registers some events on some node above, it will be your responsibility to traverse the tree in `removeChild` and clean them up, which is not ideal.

 The `internalHandle` data structure is meant to be opaque.
 If you bend the rules and rely on its internal fields, be aware that it may change significantly between versions.
 You're taking on additional maintenance risk by reading from it, and giving up all guarantees if you write something to it.

+If you never return `true` from `finalizeInitialChildren`, you can leave it empty.

 #### `commitUpdate(instance, updatePayload, type, prevProps, nextProps, internalHandle)`